theupdateframework/taps/tap14.md

 ## How a repository updates

-Repositories will add metadata for new TUF specification versions in new directories and may maintain a `supported-versions` file.
+Repositories will add metadata for new TUF specification versions in new directories and SHOULD maintain a `supported-versions` file.

 As described in the [Rationale](#rationale), repositories should support multiple TUF specification versions.
 In order to do so, this TAP proposes a new directory